RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 would be allowed in other types of string.

-Since all this is quite controversial and there is no clear consensus about this problem, the RXU Rexx Preprocessor for Unicode has opted for a conservative approach.
+Since all this is quite controversial and there is no clear consensus about this problem, TUTOR has opted for a conservative approach.
 It does not allow the use of escape sequences, but it defines a new type of low-level string, the _Unicode string_, similar to hexadecimal and binary strings.
 Unicode strings are terminated by a "U" character.
 They can contain blank-separated Unicode codepoints (with or without the "U+" prefix that many languages use), and Unicode codepoint names, alias or labels, written between parentheses,